nyfine99/mckelveyschofield/README.md

 sample_script.py provides a good outline for usage - simply edit as desired, then run `python sample_script.py` in your terminal.

+To run many animations with saved results, use multirun.py.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.